blad/computerscience.io/posts/2013-12-10-dynamic-programming-problem-formulation.markdown

 This dynamic programming solution uses $O(n)$ space, and generates the table in $O(n)$ time as well.

-Once the table is built, the query of the $n^{th}$ fibonacci number is $O(1)$ assuming values up to $n$ have already been generated and captured elsewhere.
+Once the table is built, the query of the $n^{th}$ Fibonacci number is $O(1)$ assuming values up to $n$ have already been generated and captured elsewhere.

-## Longest Common Subsequence of Two Strings
+## Longest Common Sub-sequence of Two Strings
-Given two sequences of strings, find the *longest* common subsequence of characters.
+Given two sequences of strings, find the *longest* common sub-sequence of characters.

-We can solve this by looking at the ends of the two strings, we do this because we can easily see that the longest common subsequence of both strings will match contain a this match at the end.
+We can solve this by looking at the ends of the two strings, we do this because we can easily see that the longest common sub-sequence of both strings will match contain a this match at the end.

-If the ends of the strings do not match then we must discard one of the characters in one of the two substrings, in which case we are back at the original problem of finding the longest common substring, but we are now looking at a subproblem of the original, which has the same solution as that of the larger problem.
+If the ends of the strings do not match then we must discard one of the characters in one of the two sub-strings, in which case we are back at the original problem of finding the longest common sub-string, but we are now looking at a sub-problem of the original, which has the same solution as that of the larger problem.

-We can then find the solution for the subproblems of using a prefix of the first string and a prefix of the second string, and use the best solution from the two subproblems.
+We can then find the solution for the sub-problems of using a prefix of the first string and a prefix of the second string, and use the best solution from the two sub-problems.

-We derive a recurrance to break down our problem to subproblems.
+We derive a recurrence to break down our problem to sub-problems.

 $L_{i,\ j} = \left\{